node-opcua/node-opcua/documentation/creating_a_server.md

 // Let's create an instance of OPCUAServer var server = new opcua.OPCUAServer({
     port: 4334, // the port of the listening socket of the server

-    _"setting server info"
+    resourcePath: "UA/MyLittleServer", // this path will be added to the endpoint resource name _"setting server info"
 });
 ```

+The resource path will be used to construct the endpoint uniform resource identifier (uri) of our server.
+In our case, the endpoint urn of our server will be <pre>opc.tcp://<hostname>:4334/UA/MyLittleServer</pre>
+where <pre>hostname</pre> shall be replaced with your computer name or fully qualified domain name.

+Client will have to use this URN to connect to the server.

 ### setting server info